andreazorzi/site-encrypter/README.md

 );
 ```

-- `Folder`: set the main folder from which to start encrypting, default value "." ("." is the current folder).
+- `Folder`: set the main folder from which to start encrypting, default value "./" ("./" is the current folder).

 - `Chiper`: the cipher to use, a list of ciphers can be obtained from openssl_get_cipher_methods() method, default value "aes-256-cbc".

 - `Onlyfiles`: array of file extensions to be encrypted, default value array("php", "html", "css", "js").

-- `Avoidpath`: array of folders to skip.
+- `Excludefolders`: array of folders to skip from encryption, the path is relative to the Folder settings.

 - `Ext`: extension added to the file after encryption, default value ".crypt".